 It’s Where You Can Connect With Influencers And The World

-Once you’ve connected with former colleagues, clients, customers etc. is time to build your social proof on your profile.
+Once you’ve connected with former colleagues, clients, customers, etc. it is time to build your social proof on your profile.
 Ask your connections for testimonials on your key skills.
 When you request an endorsement, mention that you’ll be more than happy to write one for your connection as well.

-Don’t ask people who you haven’t worked with or have some kind of relation to for testimonials.
+Don’t ask people who you haven’t worked with or have some relation to for testimonials.

 Join Groups On LinkedIn

 It’s not enough just to have a profile on LinkedIn.
 You’ll have to be active and display your skills.
-Once you’ve setup your profile and established yourself on LinkedIn, then you can gain a lot of knowledge by engaging and commenting on posts in group discussions.
-With an estimated 3 million groups on LinkedIn, there is a little something for everyone.
+Once you’ve set up your profile and established yourself on LinkedIn, then you can gain a lot of knowledge by engaging and commenting on posts in group discussions.
+With over 3 million groups on LinkedIn, there is a little something for everyone.

 You can join groups such as: